XOP/css-codeguide/src/md/comments.md

 Seems redundant, but you've got the idea.
 Long intro is not always welcome (for instance in teams with _history_), so it's just a suggestion.
-Fields can easily be added ot removed at every stage of code-style integration.
+Fields can easily be added ot removed at the every stage of code-style integration.

 There's also a snippet for that in [live templates repo](https://github.com/XOP/live-templates).